Spelman College: Academics

-The Ethel Waddell Githii Honors Program is a selective academic community available to students who meet the highly rigorous requirements.
+The Ethel Waddell Githii Honors Program is a selective academic community available to students who meet the requirements.

-Spelman houses several pre-professional and research programs primarily designed to make students more competitive for admissions into reputable graduate school programs.
+Spelman houses several pre-professional and research programs designed to make students more competitive for admissions into graduate school programs.
 Approximately two-thirds of Spelman graduates have earned postgraduate degrees.

-Spelman has well-established domestic exchange and study abroad programs.
+Spelman has domestic exchange and study abroad programs.
+Approximately 70% of Spelman students have studied abroad before graduation.

 Spelman has the highest graduation rate among HBCUs, with a graduation rate of 76% after six years.
 It also has a student:faculty ratio of 9:1.